dayanacavalcante/DayanaCavalcante/README.md

 ### [Project 3: Anti-Spam Filter](https://github.com/dayanacavalcante/Anti-Spam-Filter)
-* Created an anti-spam filter to classify emails in spam or non-spam with the Naive Bayes algorithm (Accuracy = 90%);
+* Created an anti-spam filter to classify emails in spam or non-spam with the Naive Bayes algorithm (Accuracy = 90%).
-* A Pipeline was used with the following steps: CountVectorizer, TfidfTransformer and MultinomialNB;

 ```
 pipeline = Pipeline([